idrsdev/streamlit-react-flask/README.md

 A Streamlit Component is made out of a Python API and a frontend (built using any web tech you prefer).

-A Component can be used in any Streamlit app, can pass data between Python and frontend code, and and can optionally be distributed on [PyPI](https://pypi.org/) for the rest of the world to use.
+A Component can be used in any Streamlit app, can pass data between Python and frontend code, and can optionally be distributed on [PyPI](https://pypi.org/) for the rest of the world to use.

--   Create a component's API in a single line of Python:
+-   Initializing and Calling a Streamlit Component:

 ```python
 import streamlit.components.v1 as components